Epidurals are usually safe, but as with all medical treatments, side effects and complications can sometimes happen.

-In rare cases, an epidural can lead to permanent loss of feeling or movement in, for example, one or both legs.
+In rare cases, an epidural can lead to permanent loss of feeling or movement in, for example, 1 or both legs.

 The causes are:

-- direct damage from the epidural needle or catheter
+- direct damage to the spinal cord from the epidural needle or catheter

 - infection deep in the epidural area or near the spinal cord